auxfuse/auxfuse/README.md

 </details>

-My current niche marketplace is that of Health and Fitness and I just thoroughly enjoy helping those in these fields have a unique stack with their brand in the web or to use amongst their own members.
+My current niche marketplace is that of Health and Fitness and I just thoroughly enjoy helping those in these fields have a unique stake with their brand in the web or to use amongst their own members.
 As a member of such a high class Strength & Conditioning gym, good user experience is vital to ensure user retention and high customer retain base.
 I hope to grow as a freelance dev and continue to assist those in this market for a long time.